malewick/frame/README.md

 - `FRAME.py` is the main script producing the GUI.
 - `NDimModel.py` contains the implementation of the model and statstical calculations.
 - `TimeSeriesPlot.py`, `PathPlot.py`, `CorrelationPlot.py` are the classes with mpl plots implementation.
-- `mxml.py` is a simple script for running the model without the GUI, useful for batch (distributed) computing.

-`requirements.txt` lists all the necessary packages and versions (PySide2, pandas, numpy, sympy, matplotlib).
+`requirements.txt` lists all the required packages and versions (PySide2, pandas, numpy, sympy, matplotlib).

-`input` directory contains useful examples for running the code

 ## Attribution
 Please cite the following paper when using this code: